tinuwalther/RotaMaster/README.md

 ## Functionality

-The PSRotaMaster is a Web service based on Pode.
+The RotaMaster is a Web service based on Pode.

 All of the APIs on the backend are written in PowerShell and the frontend is written in JavaScript and HTML/CSS.

 ## Folders

-The PSRotaMaster needs the following folder-structure:
+The RotaMaster needs the following folder-structure:

 ````cmd
 PSRotaMaser